CharliePoole/statiq-site/input/technical/parameterized-tests-with-nunit-2.5.md

 }
 ```

 This creates five different test cases, displayed and reported separately.
-The two last tests show alternate ways to specify an expected exceptionl.
+The two last tests show alternate ways to specify an expected exception.
 Note the use of the TestName property, to specify a meaningful name for each of these cases.

 Since this test consists of a single Assert.AreEqual statement, we can simplify it further by modifying the test method to return a result and indicate the expected result with the result property...